 After starting up my own fundraising consultancy in Cornwall, I’ve had to reacquaint myself with many areas of work.
 I now don’t have an amazing team of talented people to prop me up – it’s all on me.
 One of the areas where I had a particular good member of staff in my old job was charitable trust fundraising.
 She was and still is an absolute natural.
 She’s an extrovert, a real people person and has no problem picking up the phone and exudes passion whenever she speaks to a funder.
 Conversely, I’m an introvert who until a few months ago would rather go to the dentist than phone a funder – no pressure then.

-Charitable Trust fundraising is one of those strange things – it takes you an age to make time do work on applications, but once you put some time aside, you get into it and could work on it for days at a time – if you have that luxury.
+Charitable Trust fundraising is one of those strange things – because you know you need to concentrate, it's difficult to prioritise making time to work on applications, but once you do put some time aside, you get into it and could work on it for days at a time – if you have that luxury.
 For those like me, who are juggling trust fundraising with all other areas of our busy fundraising lives, every moment is precious.

 It’s easy to put of (often subconsciously) this area of fundraising, often choosing to do almost anything first.
 I’d find myself saying to my boss, “I can’t possibly fit in charitable trust applications today, I’ve absolutely got to do a health and safety audit”.